yudong-94/personal-website/projects/data viz/MakeOverMonday0305.md

 #### My Visualization

 I spent about an hour and a half to make dashboards to answer three questions from the survey data:
-1. How many policymakers think they know each measurement
+1. How many policymakers think they know each measurement?
-2. How good are their estimates to these measurements
+2. How good are their estimates to these measurements?
 3. Do the policymakers said 'I know the answer' really know the answer?

+Specifically, to answer the second and third question, I created the metrics of deviation rate = (estimate - correct answer) / correct answer, to measure how deviated the estimate is from the correct answer.
 Below is my dashboard.
 You can select the measurement/topic on upper right, and hover on each bar and points to get detailed info.

 --